 The workshop included a view of all the newly mapped sites and discussion of ways to improve the presentation.
 This eclectic group's feedback very helpful as we move toward launching the Collector on August 6th, and planning next steps for our 'Map it Fast' mobile tools.
 Thanks again to Samatha and Benji for their work on this project and to Global Action, which posted a blog here as well as hosted, and to all the participants.

 Can we put 'good' clothes on the map?
 Explore OpenGreenMap.org/NYCfashion, which shares shops and services for lower impact shopping choices.
-Open for everyone to contribute new sites, ratings, images and videos, it's embedded below (along with the code to add it to your own website).
-To reach new audiences and to provide a version you can print for exploring downtown's sites, find a "Jauntful" version as well as a Pinterest of the sites below.
+Created with support from Patagonia Soho, this map is embedded below (along with the code to add it to your own website, as seen in this 2016 Torchlight article).
+To provide a version you can print for exploring downtown's sites, find a "Jauntful" version as well as a Pinterest of the sites below.

 Green Map System is the kind of place where different things to come together from different places in unusual ways.
 Much of my work in South Africa involves community relations and interfaith contexts the rest of the time I also have a passion for the environment.
 I am in New York for the summer doing some volunteer work for Green Map System and a peace and security partner organisation Global for Action to Prevent War.
 Could you possibly bring all these strands together in one meeting?
 On my first day at Green Map that is exactly what happened.
 Here is the story. read more »